patrickrnelson/redux-feedback-loop-weekend/README.md

 ## Usage

-1. Scroll down the page to see all of the images.
+1. Click the start button to start the feedback form
+2. On the next three pages, select a radio input between 1 and 5
+3. On the comments page, write in any additional comments you may have
+4. Review your answers and submit

+Stretch - Admin page

+1. Navigate to localhost:3000/#/admin
-2. Click on an image to see a description of the image.
+2. See all of the submitted feedback
-2. If you like an image, hit the like button!
-4. The like count will increment for every like button click.

-Stretch - Add a photo to the gallery

-1. Find an image online and copy the image URL.
-2. Paste that URL into the first form input.
-3. Write a description for the image in the second input field.
-4. Hit submit!
-Scroll down the page to see the newly added image.

 ## Built With

-HTML // CSS // Javascript // React.js // node.js
+HTML // CSS // Javascript // React.js // Redux // Material-UI // node.js

 ## License